klieret/meetup-matcher/README.md

 pre-commit install  # pip3 install pre-commit
 ```

+## 💖 Contributing

+Your help is greatly appreciated!
+Suggestions, bug reports and feature requests are best opened as [github issues](https://github.com/klieret/meetup-matcher/issues).
+You are also very welcome to submit a [pull request](https://github.com/klieret/meetup-matcher/pulls)!

+Bug reports and pull requests are credited with the help of the [allcontributors bot](https://allcontributors.org/).

 <!-- ## ✨ Contributors -->
 <!--  -->
 <!-- Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)): -->